-An old colour photo of my dad from the 1970s inspired this short piece.
+An old colour photo of my dad from the 1970s inspired this one-liner piece of microfiction.
 He had a faraway look in his eyes and a Mona Lisa smile on his much younger face.

 Why was he smiling so subtly?
 Was it a smile?

-I would've liked to use the faded photo of my dad in the microfiction - after all, it was his Mona Lisa smile that inspired the writing - but for the sake of his privacy, I used a doctored selfie instead.
+I would have liked to use the faded photo of my dad in the microfiction—after all, it was his Mona Lisa smile that inspired the writing.
+But for the sake of his privacy, I used a doctored selfie instead.

-Comparing the two, it was sobering to realise my dad was younger in the 1970s photo than I am now!
+It was sobering looking at the two photos to realise my dad was younger in the 1970s than I am now!

 So microfiction is like an instant caught in time.
 Or like a faded photo.

 NB: This piece is also published as a blog post on RobertFairhead.com.